 The top 5 most common allergies across the most populated countries

-We take a look at the top 5 most common allergens in more detail, and highlight the countries where these allergies are most popular.
+We take a look at the top 5 most common allergens in more detail, and highlight the countries where these allergies are most common.

 1/ Pollen allergy